surgenado/blog/_posts/2015-11-05-motivation.md

 ![Simple Supply and Demand](/blog/img/start.png){: .center-image }

-## But what about the effect of price decreases on supply?
+## But what about the effect of price decreases on "the supply"?

-1. The above graph is a commodities market graph.
+1. The above graph is a simple commodities market graph.
-1. In such a market, suppliers are motivated to sell more on P2 then they would at P1, and hold back supply if the price drops below P1.
+1. It Describes the motives of businesses.
+2. If the on-demand economy had been virally grown that might be an applicable graph.
-2. In the on-demand economy sign on bonuses are incentivizing additional humans to enter the market increasing supply with the goal of reducing pricing.
+2. But in the on-demand economy sign-on bonuses are huge incentive to create conditions of oversupply.
+3. Oversupply with the goal of reducing pricing.

+## What is the human cost?
-3. What effect does a decrease in market price have on human behavior?
+3. What effect does a decrease in market price have on that human?
 4. Is it the same as traditional commodities market?

-## What is the human factor?
-How will a human deal with the irritation of the reduction in price for his service?

 ###  Humans can handle irritations two ways:
 1. Accommodate it.